 Graduating from college marks a huge time of change in your life.
 You’re officially joining the real world and there are some things you’ll need to consider.
 Pretty soon you’ll be faced with new challenges, like looking for a job, paying back student loans, and figuring out where to live next.
-This may sound daunting, but we’ve got five tips to make the transition out of college go smoothly
+This may sound daunting, but fear not — we’ve got five money tips for recent grads to help make the transition out of college go smoothly.

 Create a budget

 After landing a job and getting used to the amount of take-home pay you’re earning, figure out how much you can afford to spend each month.
-First, add up your necessities like rent, utilities, transportation, groceries, and debts.
+Add up your necessities like rent, utilities, transportation, groceries, and debts.
 If there’s nothing left over to save at the end of the month, go back to the drawing board, crunch some numbers, and figure out what expenses you can cut back on.
-Establishing and sticking to a budget is essential for long-term financial health
+Establishing and sticking to a budget is essential for long-term financial health.

 Manage your debt

-Credit cards can make it tempting to spend money you don’t have.
-Don’t fall into the debt trap and let it hold you back from achieving true financial freedom.
-Whether it’s student loans or credit card debt, it’s important to reduce your debt load as quickly as possible.
+Whether it’s credit card debt or student loans, it’s important to reduce your debt load as quickly as possible.
+Getting out of debt will help free up your finances so you can make more of the decisions and investments you’ve been planning for.
 You need to be honest about what you owe, what it will take to pay off your debts, and have the courage and dedication to tackle it head on.

 Protect your credit score